 Having a dog or puppy in your household is a responsibly that the whole family can share in.
-This chore list will is a great way to teach children about how to take care of a dog while at the same time having fun doing it.
+This dogs chore list will is a great way to teach children about how to take care of a dog while meanwhile they are having fun doing it.

 Scroll on down to get the free blank printable dog chores list that can be easily customized for your family!

 Types of Chores for Taking Care of a Dog